 Aaron has produced several installations and public art projects in NYC and Chicago.
 His work is participation-based and often takes place in surprising and underused public spaces.
 He has created work for organizations including The Present Group, Art in Odd Places, New Museum's Festival of Ideas for a New City, and ArtPrize.

-Leadership + Inclusion Strategist
+Adam Moore, Leadership + Inclusion Strategist

 A leadership and inclusion strategist with over fifteen years in the arts and entertainment industries, Adam specializes in building collaborative capacity and culturally competent leadership as well as complex strategic planning and implementation.